maherkaz/500-2018/assignments/homework3/README.md

 ## Task 2.

-Next, fit a propensity score model to the data, using the eight pieces of covariate information, including age, gender, race, marital status, cancer type (which must be treated in R as a factor rather than just a continuous predictor [see hint below]) the model survival probability, Charlson index and ECOG (which I would also treat as a factor).
+Next, fit a propensity score model to the data, using the eight pieces of covariate information, including age, gender, race, marital status, cancer type (which must be treated in R as a factor rather than just a continuous predictor) the model survival probability, Charlson index and ECOG.
 Do not include interactions between terms.
-    + One potential approach would be to create a factor variable, called `typeca.f` to represent the data in the `typeca` variable, and label the levels appropriately.
-I would then use `typeca.f` in the propensity model.
-    + You might use: `canc3$typeca.f <- factor(canc3$typeca, labels=c("colon", "lung", "gyn"))`
-    + To see that this worked properly, try a sanity check with `table(canc3$typeca, canc3$typeca.f)`

 ## Task 3.